data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **x**: _&lt;array&gt;_

     -   input array having shape `(..., M, M)` and whose innermost two dimensions form square matrices.
+Must have a data type of either `float32` or `float64`.

 #### Returns

 -   **out**: _&lt;array&gt;_

     -   an array containing the multiplicative inverses.
-Must have the same data type and shape as `x`.
+The returned array must have the same data type and shape as `x`.

 ### <a name="norm" href="#norm">#</a> norm(x, /, *, axis=None, keepdims=False, ord=None)